hci-a-if-its-2019/assignment-3-ojoakua-10bit/README.md

 ![Prototype Screen 1](/img/obsv1.png)
 <!-- TODO: Annotate the pic -->

- - **Reference**: <!-- TODO: give reference -->
+ - **Reference**: Participant 1 Line 28, 30, 32.
+Participant 2 Line 18, 22
 <!-- Provide line-number(s) or time-code(s) referred by feedback/incidence observed on the screen. -->
- - **Feedback**: Somewhat positive, first participant complains about the text content feels too full although the text is not too small for mobile [<!-- TODO: give reference -->].
-First participant feels the color feels too generic (only black over white background) but the second participant don't mind about it.
-First participant commented about the absence of thread categorization *(Actually I don't get what he mean but I think he refers to breadcrumbs.
+ - **Feedback**: Somewhat positive, first participant complains about the text content feels too full although the text is not too small for mobile **[P1 Line-32]**.
+First participant feels the color feels too generic (only black over white background) **[P1 Line-28]** but the second participant don't mind about it **[P2 Line-18]** .First participant commented about the absence of thread categorization **[P1 Line-30]** *(Actually I don't get what he mean but I think he refers to breadcrumbs.
 If so, it means that the he don't know the existence of breadcrumbs there)*.
-The second participant commented about the absence of the informations of other thread on the site like "Hot Threads", "New Threads" and "Last Commented Threads"
+The second participant commented about the absence of the informations of other thread on the site like "Hot Threads", "New Threads" and "Last Commented Threads" **[P2 Line-22]**.
 <!-- Provide feedback (positive or negative) given by the participants, if any. -->
  - **Incidence**: N/A
 <!-- Critical incidences (breakdowns or problems encountered by the participants) and/or mistakes committed by the participants, if any. -->